neodesafiador/AI_project/README.md

 </center>

 ### Preprocessing
-When given thousands of images, the first thing to do is to preprocess all the images.
+When given thousands of images, the first thing we need to do is preprocess all the images.
 We want to make sure that the input image is in a format that is suitable for the subsequent steps in the pipeline.
 The preprocessing part may consist of the following steps:
 - **Resizing the image**: The input image would be resized to a specific size.
 This is because the hand detection and hand landmark detection models in the pipeline are trained on images of a specific size.

 - **Normalizing the pixel values**: The images' pixel values would be normalized to improve the performance of the hand detection and hand landmark detection models.
 Pixel normalization involves scaling the pixel values to a specific range.
 This is done to _reduce the impact of variations in lighting and other factors_ on the performance of the models.

 - **Converting the image to grayscale**: The input image may be converted to grayscale.
 This is because the hand detection and hand landmark detection models in the pipeline are _typically trained on grayscale images_.
 Grayscale images are easier for the models to process and can improve the accuracy of the results.
-Besides the above steps, the preprocessing step may also involve other steps, such as _denoising the image_ and _removing unwanted objects_from the image.
+Besides the above steps, the preprocessing step may also involve other steps, such as _denoising the image_ and _removing unwanted objects_ from the image.

 ### Hand detection
+After having our images suitable for processing, the next step is to **detect the presence** of hands in those images.
+The hand detection part of the pipeline is a machine-learning model that has been trained on a dataset of images that contain hands.
+It works by first **extracting features** from the input image, such as the shape of the hand, the color of the skin, and the position of the hand in the image.
+Once the hand detection model has done that, it will use these features to classify the image as **containing a hand** or **not containing a hand**.
+If the model classifies the image as containing a hand, it will also output **a bounding box** around the hand in the image.
 ### Hand landmark detection
 ### Gesture recognition